dt-self-service/self-service-docker/README.md

 # self-service-docker
 > Standalone docker-compose, app and default configs for deploying self-service-app with nginx and postgres.

-This repo contains an example configuration that **REQUIRE CHANGES**.
-Please copy the contents of app/config_template to app/config directory.
-Be sure to go through each config.
-The sections in settings.py that need to be adjust are labelled with #CHANGEME.
-Copy the .env.template files to .envs and update the variable values as needed.

 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)